Why do US companies choose Ukraine over India, China, and Latin American Countries for offshore software development?

 The average team size at Daxx is three to four developers.
-This number differs largely among our clients though: there are many cases where clients hire only one developer, but there are also teams with more than 30 engineers.
+This number differs largely between our clients though: there are many cases where clients hire only one developer, but there are also teams with more than 30 engineers.
 Everything depends on the client’s needs.

 Our average contract length is a year and a half.

-Retention is definitely one of our main services.
+Retention is definitely one of our key services.
 It starts at the early interview stage.
-It is extremely important to set the right expectations to make sure that both the client and the software developer are on the same page about the technologies being used, business needs and visions, career plans and many other factors.
+It's extremely important to set the right expectations to make sure that both the client and the software developer are on the same page in terms of the technologies being used, business needs and vision, career plans, and many other factors.

-Later, during the working process, we also help monitor the progress of our developers by carrying out regular evaluation interviews.
+Later, during the work process, we also help monitor the progress of our developers by carrying out regular evaluation interviews.

 We try to foster a family culture in our Ukrainian offices, as developers spend a huge part of their life here (40 hours per week).
 At the same time, we encourage clients to think of their Ukrainian developers as a remote extension of their in-house team, and we promote the same ethic among our own personnel.
-I believe that the biggest Daxx's achievement is that we have a number of clients who have been with us for over five years, and they are happy clients, I have to say!
+I believe that the biggest Daxx's achievement is that we have a number of clients who have been with us for over five years, and they are happy clients, too!

 Most companies prefer to invite software developers to the US at the beginning of their cooperation to successfully onboard them into the team, but this could also happen after the start of the project.
 Such business trips normally last between two and four weeks.
-We cooperate with the American Chamber of Commerce to help with visas and paperwork on the developer side, so the entire preparation process only takes about two weeks on average.
+We cooperate with the American Chamber of Commerce to help with visas and paperwork on the developers' side, so the entire preparation process only takes about two weeks on average.